Code-Institute-Submissions/veritas_vinos/README.md

 # Veritas Vinos

 Veritas Vinos is an online shop, which offers a huge wine variety.
 The website also publishes blog posts about wine and it's cultivation where the site visitors can leave a comment.
+This project was built as the 4th Milestone Project for the Code Institute - Full Stack Developer Course.
+You can view the live website here.
+[Veritas Vinos](https://veritas-vinos.herokuapp.com/)
 # UX
 ## Project Goals
 ### Target Audience